 You have not dreamed big enough!
 You may be better at this than you think!
 There may be more support for your participation in Teen General Assembly than you thought!
 If you find yourself with extra funding, you could use it to extend your work with the TGA: take the longer accommodations package including the weekend networking and volunteer time before or after the TGA.
 You may use part of the excess funds to expand or report back sessions when you return, bringing all of your donors together to remind them that your Teen General Assembly experience was a community, as well as individual, achievement.
 Another option is to put the money back into your community, by donating it to a local organization that is doing valuable work on the ground to advance the Development of Africa and SDGs.

-Applicants who are based outside of Kenya are responsible for obtaining their own visa to travel to Kenya.
+Applicants who are based outside of Nigeria are responsible for obtaining their own visa to travel to Nigeria.
 Please note that the organizer’s responsibility is limited only to supplying the invitation letter to the event.
-Teennation is not affiliated with Kenyan embassies and has no ability to influence the embassies’ decisions on applicant visas.
+Teennation is not affiliated with NIgerian embassies and has no ability to influence the embassies’ decisions on applicant visas.

-If you need to apply for a Kenya. visa to attend the event, you will receive an invitation letter after your administration fee is received.
-Please note that this letter does not serve as your official admission letter, nor guarantee acceptance of your Kenya visa application.
+If you need to apply for a Nigeria visa to attend the event, you will receive an invitation letter.
+Please note that this letter does not serve as your official admission letter, nor guarantee acceptance of your Nigeria visa application.